 - Save a Nest Egg

 You might be familiar with the phrase; the more the better.
-The same apply here as well.
+The same applies here as well.
 The more money you have in your business bank account, the better.

 Try to save a nests egg for at least three months for operating expenses—including your potential loan payments when you make a loan application.
 This demonstrates the lender that you’re able to make the payment even if unexpected happens.